-India's Most Expensive City Garden Is Coming to Shela, Ahmedabad
+India’s Most Expensive City Garden is Coming to Shela, Ahmedabad

 So, what exactly is Lotus Park?